The Historic Yellowstone Trail

 From Yakima to the Tri-Cities

 Leaving Yakima, we headed southeast on US-97 towards Zillah.
-Our first stop was a heritage marker commemorating a battle during the Yakima War of 1855.
+Our first stop was a heritage marker commemorating a battle during the Yakama War of 1855.
 From this somber site, we continued on to Wapato, where we took a detour to visit Toppenish and its Northern Pacific Railroad Museum.
 The museum houses fascinating artifacts, and as I stood outside the old depot, I noticed the Yellowstone Park Line emblem above the front door—a nod to the region’s railroad history.

 After exploring the museum, we crossed the Yakima River to the village of Donald and turned right onto Yakima Valley Highway.
 This road led us through Buena, a small town, where we passed the historic 1910 church.
 We arrived in Zillah and, at the intersection of 5th Street and 1st Avenue, were greeted by a newly posted Yellowstone Trail sign, a delightful reminder of our journey’s historic roots.
 While in Zillah, we made a quick stop to see the iconic Teapot Dome Gas Station, which was built in 1922 and moved 1.2 miles from its original location during the construction of Interstate 82.